 MnDOT's mission is to connect and serve all people through a safe, equitable and sustainable transportation system.
 The agency's core values are safety, service, equity, sustainability, innovation and collaboration.
-To advance this mission and demonstrate these core values, the 2022-2025 Strategy Plan includes five overarching strategic goals:
+To advance this mission and demonstrate these core values, the 2022-2025 Strategy Plan includes five overarching strategic priority areas:

-- Promote A Safety Culture
+- Safety

-- Advance Transportation Equity
+- Transportation Equity

-- Champion Sustainability Actions
+- Sustainability

-- Maximize Stewardship of Resources
+- Stewardship

-- Foster a Thriving Workforce
+- Workforce

 The Strategic Plan is led by MnDOT leadership and guides their decision making.
 As a short-term plan, it integrates the key long-term transportation system objectives from the SMTP.
-As MnDOT advances the goals in the Strategic Plan, SMTP objectives become closer to fruition.
+As MnDOT advances the priorities in the Strategic Plan, SMTP objectives become closer to fruition.